ga-wdi-exercises/game_of_thrones/README.md

 When you play the Game of Rails, you win or you die.

 You'll be making a Ruby on Rails app connecting Game of Thrones characters to their respective houses.
-Implement full CRUD functionality on the models.
+Implement **full CRUD functionality** on the models.

 We will start off with two models: `Houses` and `Characters`.
+Houses have many characters.

-## Models + Migrations
+## Models and Migrations

-- Create ERD for Houses and Characters
+- Create an ERD for your `houses` and `characters` tables
-- Create models and migrations for Houses and Characters
+- Create corresponding models and migrations
-- Create seed data for Houses and Characters
+- Create seed data that generates some houses and characters

+> Use [this](http://gameofthrones.wikia.com/wiki/Game_of_Thrones_Wiki) if you need some source material for your seed file.
+Or just make up some names!

-## Views + Controllers
+## Views and Controllers

 - Add views and controllers.

-## Helpers

-- Use links, forms, etc. to helpers.

-## User Notifications
+## User Authentication

-- Implement validations, error-handling and flash.
+Once you have completed all of the above and implemented full CRUD functionality for Houses and Characters, add a third User model using Devise.

+- You should be able to sign up, sign in and sign out of the app
+- Only logged-in users should be able to create a House or Character
+- A user can only update or delete a House or Character he/she created

+> Think about what associations you will have to set up in order to implement these features

 ## Bonus

-- Implement nested routes
 - Add a third model for quotes associated with a character.
-- Try out many-to-many relationships with tags to label characters.
-A character can have many tags and a tag can be associated with many characters.
-One way to tag characters can be based on personality traits.
+- Try out many-to-many relationships with Categories to label Characters.
+A Character can have many Categories (e.g., "merciless") and a Category can be associated with many Characters.
+A Tag model/table could be helpful here...